 “Quality is remembered long after the price is forgotten.” – Gucci Family

 Less mess, more space, no taxes!
 You love the neighbourhood.
 It’s got a great elementary school, your kids love their teachers, their friends, and the high school around the corner has a great reputation.
 You like the 20-minute commute to work, the local Starbucks has your incredibly complicated coffee order down pat and 10 years ago you could see yourself staying here until you retire.
 Lately, things have gotten a little tight and you’re running out of room.
 You swore 1400 ft.² would be all that you’d need.
 Your spouse now works from home, two kids turned into three and you’re thinking, what are our options?
 The only way forward is to build up or build out but the costs associated and the potential disruptions to your schedule look extreme.
 Tear the roof off?
 Yikes!
 But what if there was another option?

 DON’T BUILD UP OR OUT – BUILD DOWN

 You could put an addition on at the back, like your neighbour did.
 “A box in the backyard” they called it.
 This means workmen, materials, etc. would have to come through the front door of your home because there’s no access to the back.
-Blocked access drives up the price; and you’re wondering if you would get that money back when it comes time to sell?
+Blocked access drives up the price and you’re wondering if you would get that money back when it comes time to sell?
 Adding on another floor is possible.
-Some of the neighbours have done it and although the homes looked beautiful when finished, the process seemed to go on forever.
+Some of the neighbours have done it and although the home looked beautiful when finished the process seemed to go on forever.
 Will you need to move out for part of the renovation?
 Can you put up with all of the disruptions?
 Do you hire a general contractor or tackle it yourself?

 BASEMENT RENOVATIONS HAVE CHANGED